tailineju/MSc-est/README.md

 > **Traces of a student**: This project is a collection of notes, exercises and study materials of the courses and projects I am doing for my Master of Science in Statistics.

 The materials here were intended to aid in my learning journey and may be useful for others as well.
 However, please be aware that the content is a "*work in progress*" and may not be fully accurate or comprehensive.
-I will not be doing any reviewing of the content so soon.
+I will not be doing any reviewing of the content anytime soon.

 ## About the repository